 Nippon Cargo Airlines Co.
 Ltd. (NCA)

 Since 2007, Nippon Cargo Airlines Co.
 Ltd. (NCA) has transported wheelchairs by air to Thailand.
-These used wheelchairs are collected and reconditioned by students at industrial high schools all over Japan.
-In fact, in November 2009, 100 wheelchairs were sent to the Population and Community Development Association, an NGO in Thailand, on an NCA cargo plane (Boeing 747-400) from Narita Airport.
+These used wheelchairs are first collected and reconditioned by students at industrial high schools all over Japan.
+In January 2011, 100 of these reconditioned wheelchairs were sent to the Population and Community Development Association, an NGO in Thailand, on an NCA cargo plane (Boeing 747-400) from Narita Airport.

 NYK Cruises Co.
 Ltd.